Daniel-Garner/Green_Stocks-Analytics/README.md

 Advantages of refactoring code

-I found no obvious advantage of refactoring code is that it makes it more efficient if you get it right.
-Execution time was actually fractionaly longer. can be huge if analyzing thousands of rows of data.
+I found no obvious advantage of refactoring code.
+Possibly I have done something wrong?
+Execution time was actually fractionaly longer.

 Disadvantages of refactoring code

 A huge risk with refactoring is that your errors may destroy an already working code.
 It is highly recommended that you save your original code and any changes you make frequently in case you run into any issues.
 That way you can always go back a step without needing to start completely over.
 I personally ran into issues during refactoring and found that using the msgBox script, as well as, testing performance outputs individually helped me identify what was driving my errors.